-The Flyers uniform kit consists of a jersey, warm up suit (jacket and pants), and travel bag.
-A kit will be issued to each club member after a $100 uniform deposit check, payable to "Cornhusker Flyers Track Club", is submitted to the Uniform Coordinator.
+The Flyers will provide a jersey and team T-shirt.
+Both will be issued to each club member after a $50 uniform deposit check, payable to "Cornhusker Flyers Track Club", is submitted to the Uniform Coordinator.
 Club members are expected to adhere to the Flyers Uniform Agreement policies.
 The jersey is the property of the Flyers and must be returned to the club after the season is over.
 If the jersey is returned in a comparable condition as when it was issued, the deposit check will either be returned or shredded.
-Competition shorts and Flyer T-shirts are also issued with the uniform kit, but are the athlete's to keep, and so need not be returned.
+Flyer T-shirts are also issued with the jersey, but are the athlete's to keep, and so need not be returned.

 The Flyers uniform is nationally recognized and club members wear this distinctive uniform with pride.
 Athletes will represent the Flyers by wearing the uniform at all USATF meets, including any award, opening, and closing ceremonies, and as also directed by the head coach.
 Competition shorts and shoe choice/style is up to the athlete, but the club does prefer that the shorts be navy in color, although black is also acceptable.
 The Flyers have many shoes available through our Shoe Exchange program.
-Contact the shoe exchange coordinator for more information.
+Contact the Shoe Exchange Coordinator for more information.
 Parents are also encouraged to represent the club at meets by wearing a Flyers T-shirt, available for purchase from the Uniform Coordinator, or you can purchase your own custom apparel here.

 Parents are strongly encouraged to be involved in the support of the Flyers.
 The club welcomes parents to attend our practices.
-This gives you the opportunity to meet the parents of other athletes, and, by being at practice, you will get the same information we give the athletes during Wednesday's pre-practice team meetings.
+This gives you the opportunity to meet the parents of other athletes, and, by being at practice, you will get the same information we give the athletes during Wednesdays pre-practice team meetings.
 We would ask, however, that parents watch the practices from the bleachers.
-Also, we encourage parents to become USATF members by purchasing a USATF card, which can be used to gain free admission into all USATF-sanctioned association meets.
+Also, we encourage parents to become USATF members by purchasing a USATF card, which can be used to gain free admission into all USATF-sanctioned meets within the association.